IT3049C/chatting-application-seiberea/README.md

 ## Discussion Questions:
 1. What does the bootstrap `display-4` class do?

 Helps in controling the display of elements.
+For example, making text elements bigger for headers and such.